-FSANZ has undertaken a food technology assessment to determine whether the enzyme achieves its technological purpose in the quantity and form proposed (see SD1).
-A summary of this assessment is provided below.
+FSANZ carried out a food technology assessment to determine whether the enzyme achieves its technological purpose in the quantity and form proposed (see Supporting Document 1 (SD1)).

-Subtilisin performs its technological purpose during the production of food and is not performing the technological purpose in the food for sale.
-It is therefore functioning as a processing aid for the purposes of the Code.
+Triacylglycerol lipase from genetically modified T. reesei containing a triacylglycerol lipase gene from T. lanuginosus performs its technological function during the production of baked goods and other cereal-based products and is not performing a technological function in the final food.
+It is therefore considered a processing aid for the purposes of the Code.